DOI-USGS/cdi-software-tutorials-2025/git-basics/branching-commits-history.md

 older and can do a lot more than just change branches, including retrieve individual files from a remote repository.
-Recent versions of Git have `git switch`, which is a dedicated command to create local copies of remote branches and switch between local branches. `git switch` is now the recommended command to use for create and switch branches.
+Recent versions of Git have `git switch`, which is a dedicated command to create local copies of remote branches and switch between local branches. `git switch` is now the recommended command to create and switch branches.

 </details>